House of Sand and Fog (film): Critical response

 The film received positive reviews from critics.
-Based on 182 reviews collected by the film review aggregator Rotten Tomatoes, 74% of critics gave House of Sand and Fog a positive review (135 "Fresh"; 47 "Rotten"), with an average rating of 7.08/10.
+Based on 181 reviews collected by Rotten Tomatoes, 75% of critics gave House of Sand and Fog a positive review, with an average rating of 7.08/10.
 The website's critical consensus states, "Powerful and thought provoking film".
-On Metacritic, the film holds a score of 71 out of 100, sampled from 41 critics' reviews, indicating "generally favorable reviews".
+On Metacritic, the film holds a score of 71 out of 100, sampled from 41 critics' reviews, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-In his review in The New York Times, A. O. Scott called the film "an impressively self-assured directing debut" and added, "[it] is the nearly flawless execution of a deeply flawed premise.
-Mr. Perelman inadvertently exposes the inconsistencies in Mr. Dubus's novel even as he comes very close to overcoming them ... the conflict between Kathy and Behrani arises from a sin so trivial as to be almost comical ... and every stage of its escalation seems determined less by the psychology of the characters than by the forced, schematic logic of the story.
+In his review in The New York Times, A. O. Scott called the film "an impressively self-assured directing debut" and wrote it "is the nearly flawless execution of a deeply flawed premise.
+Mr. Perelman inadvertently exposes the inconsistencies in Mr. Dubus's novel even as he comes very close to overcoming them...the conflict between Kathy and Behrani arises from a sin so trivial as to be almost comical ... and every stage of its escalation seems determined less by the psychology of the characters than by the forced, schematic logic of the story.
 You feel the heavy, implacable force of the narrative without quite believing it."
+In Variety, Todd McCarthy called the film, along with Mystic River and 21 Grams, one of "the first significant group of post-9/11 movies".

-Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and wrote, "Here is a film that seizes us with its first scene and never lets go, and we feel sympathy all the way through for everyone in it ... it stands with integrity and breaks our hearts."
-Owen Gleiberman of Entertainment Weekly rated the film B− with the comment, "[it] has its pretensions, but mostly it's a vigorous and bracingly acted melodrama spun off from a situation that's pure human-thriller catnip ... though I do wish that the movie didn't spiral into the most shocking of tragedies."
+Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and wrote, "Here is a film that seizes us with its first scene and never lets go, and we feel sympathy all the way through for everyone in it ..it stands with integrity and breaks our hearts."
+Owen Gleiberman of Entertainment Weekly rated the film B−: "[it] has its pretensions, but mostly it's a vigorous and bracingly acted melodrama spun off from a situation that's pure human-thriller catnip...though I do wish that the movie didn't spiral into the most shocking of tragedies."
+David Edelstein of Slate wrote, "Kingsley, Connelly, Eldard, and Aghdashloo give vivid and courageous performances.
+But the machinations of tragedy and farce are quite similar, and in a bad tragedy, they can merge."